ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 .. code-block:: console

     git clone https://github.com/ufs-community/ufs-mrweather-app.git my_ufs_sandbox
     cd my_ufs_sandbox

 .. note::
-    When cloning the ufs-mrweather-app repository on Hera, the connection to github may time out.
+    When cloning the ufs-mrweather-app repository, the connection to github may time out.
 In this case, resubmit the ``git clone`` command.

 To checkout UFS MR Weather Model components, including CIME, run the ``checkout_externals`` script from /path/to/my_ufs_sandbox.